Liam Messam: Personal life

-Messam's brother, Sam Messam, played in the All Whites side at the 2008 London Olympics.
+Messam's brother, Sam Messam, played in the All Whites side at the 2008 Beijing Olympics.

 Throughout his professional athlete career, Messam developed a preference for natural alternative health options to relieve both physical pain and mental challenges high-profile athletes experience.
 After witnessing the detrimental effect conventional pain relief and mental health medication has on close friends and family, Messam founded Ora CBD alongside Teddy Stanaway in 2020.

 Maori

 Of Māori descent, Messam affiliates to the Ngāi Tūhoe iwi.
 Messam has stated that he also has Samoan and Scottish heritage.
 He has played for the New Zealand Maori, including during the 2006 Churchill Cup and the 2010 centenary series, where he captained the side.
 In 2012 and 2013 Messam was awarded the Tom French Cup as Māori Player of the Year.